KoljaWindeler/ytube_music_player/README.md

 5. Go to "headers" -> "request headers" and copy everything starting at "accept: */*" (mark with a mouse and copy to clipboard)

 It should look like the screenshot below

 ![Cookie](cookie.png)

-The easiest way to prcocede is to convert is to use the config flow of homeassistant
+**2. The easiest way to prcocede is to convert is to use the config flow of homeassistant**
 1. Open Settings -> Integrations -> "add integration" -> "YouTube Music Player"
 2. Paste the cookie into the first field
 3. Make sure that the path below is valif for your environment.
 Docker uses /config/ but ymmv.